MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 It has been over a year since I made the move from my Steel Series to the Kinesis Advantage Pro.

 It took me about 2 months after transitioning to the Kinesis to feel comfortable.
 I had many dark days, and then one day it all just clicked.
 Making the transition was hard, but it was totally worth it.

-The numbness in my hands has gone away.
-I've also not only reached the same typing speed I had previously, but gotten even faster - on a good day I can be in the 90 wpm bracket which I would have never imagined.
+- The numbness in my hands has gone away.
+- I've also not only reached the same typing speed I had previously, but gotten even faster.

 Ironically I'm no longer using the Kinesis but I'm also no longer using my Steel Series keyboard - I've found something better - I'm using an ErgoDox!